-Now let’s take you through what to expect on the day of your theory test.
+Now let’s take you through what to expect on the day of your car theory test.

-Infographic – on the day of the theory test
+Infographic – what happens on the DVSA theory test?

-What to expect when you go for your theory test?
+What to expect when you arrive for your car theory test?

 Before you go in

-Make sure you arrive at the theory test centre with plenty of time, giving you a chance to feel comfortable with your surroundings – being late will only make you more stressed.
+Make sure you arrive at the driving theory test centre with plenty of time, giving you a chance to feel comfortable with your surroundings.
+Being late will only make you more stressed.

 And do try not to be nervous.
-Remember, if you’ve studied well you should have no problem passing.
+If you’ve studied well, you should have no problem passing.
 What’s more, if you don’t pass this time, you can always retake it!

 You’ll need to show your provisional driving licence at the desk to prove your identity.
 Make sure you don’t forget it!
 You won’t be able to take the test without it and won’t get a refund.

-You’ll also be requested to leave any personal items in a locker outside the test room, including large coats, bags and mobile phones.
+You’ll also be asked to leave any personal items in a locker outside the test room, including coats, bags and mobile phones.
 You must turn mobiles off.

 Then, you’ll take a seat and wait to get the call into the test room.

 Entering the test room

-On entering the test room, you’ll be allocated an individual booth and theory test computer.
-Remember, you are not allowed to talk to or distract any of the other candidates.
+You’ll be allocated a booth and theory test computer on entering the test room.
+Remember, you cannot talk to or distract any other candidates.

-Make sure you are sitting comfortably (we recommend bringing a bottle of water!).
-Then, check your details on the screen are correct if you’re happy, press ‘Start’ and begin your driver theory test if you’re happy.
+Make sure you are sitting comfortably (we recommend bringing a water bottle!).
+Then, check your details on the screen are correct.
+Click ‘Start’ and begin your driver theory test if you’re happy.

-Is the driving theory test multiple choice?
-There are two parts multiple-choice and hazard perception
+There are two parts to the driving theory test multiple-choice and hazard perception

 The car theory test is in two parts: